Winchester (film)

 Winchester (also known as Winchester: The House That Ghosts Built) is a 2018 supernatural horror film directed by Michael and Peter Spierig, and written by the Spierigs and Tom Vaughan.
 The film stars Helen Mirren as heiress Sarah Winchester, with Jason Clarke and Sarah Snook, and follows Winchester as she is haunted by spirits inside her San Jose mansion in 1906.

-An American-Australian co-production, the film was released in the United States on February 2, 2018 and in Australia on February 22, 2018.
+An American-Australian co-production, the film was released in the United States on February 2, 2018, and in Australia on February 22, 2018.
 The film received negative reviews from critics, who called it "dull" and "pointless”, but was a box office success, grossing $44 million worldwide against a $3.5 million budget.
-At the 39th Golden Raspberry Awards, the film was nominated in four categories, including Worst Picture and Worst Actress for Mirren, but failed to "win" any awards.
+At the 39th Golden Raspberry Awards, the film was nominated in four categories, including Worst Picture and Worst Actress for Mirren, but did not win any of them.

 Plot

 Sarah Winchester is the widow of famed gun manufacturer William Wirt Winchester.
-Her husband's sudden death and the previous death of their child Annie have left her in grief.
-Having received more than twenty million dollars in inheritance, Winchester convinces herself she is cursed by the ghosts of those who died at the hands of Winchester firearms.
-After seeking advice from a medium, she begins building an enormous, seemingly never-ending mansion in San Jose, California that would eventually be named the Winchester Mystery House.
+Her husband's sudden death and the previous death of their child Annie have left her in grief and convinced she is cursed by the ghosts of those who died at the hands of Winchester firearms.

+After seeking advice from a medium, she spent twenty million dollars inheritance to building an enormous, seemingly never-ending mansion in San Jose, California that would eventually be named the Winchester Mystery House.
 The house is under constant construction and Sarah's niece Marion Marriott lives in the house with her son Henry.
 At night, Henry is possessed by a mysterious entity.

 In 1906, the Winchester company hires Doctor Eric Price to stay at the house and assess Sarah, believing she is mentally unfit to remain in charge of the company.
-Eric is grieving from the death of his wife Ruby and is reliant on drugs.
-He arrives at the house and has a ghostly vision that he believes is a side-effect of the drugs he has taken.
-Later, he spots a ghost in the basement and witnesses a possessed Henry jump off the roof.
-Eric saves him.
+Still grieving the death of his wife Ruby, Eric is reliant on drugs.
+He arrives at the house and has a ghostly vision that he believes is the drugs' side-effect.
+Later, he spots a ghost in the basement.
+Witnessing a possessed Henry jump off the roof, Eric saves him.

 The next day, Eric begins to conduct his assessment of Sarah's mental well-being.
 Sarah admits her fear of ghosts and believes she can help them move on.
 She reveals that she knows about Eric's drug problem and confiscates his supply of laudanum.
 That night, Eric witnesses a seemingly possessed Sarah draw a plan for a new room.
 He is startled by an entity and flees back to his room.
 The next day, Sarah shows Eric that she keeps records of people killed by Winchester rifles.
 It is revealed that Eric had actually been shot and killed by a Winchester rifle before being revived, and he keeps the refurbished bullet with him.
 Sarah explains how thirteen nails keep spirits sealed in rooms.